VulcanJS/vulcan-docs/source/schema-properties.md

 A query used to require extra data needed to display the form field.
 See [field-specific data loading](/forms.html#Field-Specific-Data-Loading).

-#### `form`
+#### `inputProperties`

-An object defining the props that will be passed to the `control` component to customize it.
-You can pass either values, or functions that will be evaluated each time the form is generated.
+An object defining the props that will be passed to the `input` component to customize it.
+You can pass either values, or a function that will be evaluated each time the form is generated.

 ```
-form:{
+inputProperties: {
   locale: 'fr',
   defaultValue: () => new Date(), // will be evaluated each time a form is generated
 },
-control: 'datetime'
+input: 'datetime'
 ```

 You may sometimes want to pass a function or a React component in the form.
-Since all functions in the `form` object will be evaluated before rendering the form, you'll need to pass a closure that returns the desired function or component instead.
+Since all functions in the `inputProperties` object will be evaluated before rendering the form, you'll need to pass a closure that returns the desired function or component instead.

 ```
-form:{
+inputProperties: {
   locale: 'fr',
   defaultValue: () => new Date(), // will be evaluated each time a form is generated
   renderOption: () => MyCustomComponent, // will return MyCustomComponent as expected